 Vaccinations for Tanzania

-While there is no requirement to have any vaccinations unless the climber will have recently visited a Yellow Fever risk zone prior to entry, the following vaccinations are commonly advised by UK GPs and are best administered when detailed below.
+The following vaccinations are commonly advised by general medical practioners and are best administered when detailed below but, again, they are not required by Tanzanian border authorities to be evidenced as having been administered.
 The list of recommended vaccinations for East African travel is updated regularly by the WHO.
 Your local healthcare practice will usually have an up to date list.
-Please consult them.
+Please consult them, if you subscribe to the practice of obtaining vaccines.

 - Yellow fever - 10 days before travel